 12 Wallet-Friendly Tips to Prepare for the Holidays

-If the most wonderful time of the year is also your most stressful, you’re not alone.
-A recent Harris Poll found that 43 percent of Americans feel pressured to spend more than they can afford during the holiday season.
+If the most wonderful time of the year is also your most stressful, you're not alone.
+A recent Bankrate study found that more than 60 percent of Americans feel pressured to spend more than they can afford during the holiday season.

 To help you eliminate some of this stress, MoneyGeek reached out to shopping experts for a dozen ways to trim your holiday budget:

 "With these sites, you can create your own sale," explains Trae Bodge, a smart shopping expert in the New York City area whose site TrueTrae.com provides money-saving advice.
 "You can buy gift cards for 2 to 30 percent off.
 It's digital, so you just show the cashier your bar code and you automatically get the discount."